-^{}Includes fair value loss of \$\mathbb{P}0.11 million
+^{}Includes fair value gains of 0.89 million Includes fair value loss of \$\mathbb{P}1.88\$ million

-December 31, 2021 (Audited)
+December 31, 2022 (Audited)

-Elements of Transaction
+Elements of Tra nsaction

 Related Party Nature of Transaction Statement of Condition Statement of Income

-Philippine Savings Bank Savings Deposit ₽3,778,999 ₽-
+Philippine Savings Bank Savings Deposit ₽15,941,513 ₽-

-Investment in Money Market Fund 31,988,896
+Investment in Money Market Fund 42,561,098

-Income from UITF 238,430
+Income from UITF 572,585

-Interest income 28,525
+Interest income 24,291

-First Metro ETF Equity investment 26,310,294
+First Metro ETF Equity investment 24,837,819

-Includes fair value gains of P0 1 million
+Includes fair value gains of \$\mathbb{P}0.48\$ million

-^{}Includes fair value loss of \$\mathbb{P}0.04\$ million

-Transactions relating to the Bank's retirement plan are approved by its RetirementCommittee.
+Transactions relating to the Bank's retirement plan are approved by its Retirement Committee.
 The voting right over the investments in the Bank's capital stocks is exercised by a member of the Retirement Committee as approved by all members of the Retirement Committee, whom are senior officers of the Bank.